ThibaultVlacich/FroggedTV-MMR/README.md

 # FroggedTV-MMR
 You're a Dota 2 streamer?
 Your viewers always asks you about your MMR?
-This plugin is gor you!
+This plugin is for you!

 This quick HTML/JS/PHP plugin allows you to automatically displays your current MMR fetched from your Yasp.co profile.